AlexeyMatveev686/office-js-api/Word/ApiTextForm/Methods/SetMultiline.md

 # SetMultiline

-Specifies if the current text field should be miltiline.
+Specifies if the current text field should be multiline.

 ## Syntax